The Guide to Easter in Fiji© FijiPocketGuide.com

 In short, yes.
 Easter is one of the peak times to visit Fiji, mainly due to Fiji’s top visitor demographic, Australians and New Zealanders, also observing Easter as public holidays in their countries, which in turn, gives many the time off work for a holiday to Fiji.

-Other Holidays in Fiji
+Other Public Holidays in Fiji

 • January 1 – New Year’s Day